vankesteren/blog/posts/whitening.md

 <img src="whitening_files/figure-html/whitening2class-1.png" style="display: block; margin: auto;" />

-As can be seen from the plots, the whitened data shows a stronger differentiation between the classes in univariate space: the overlapping area in the marginal distribution is relatively low when compared to that of the raw data. **Taking into account the correlation it has, Gene a thus has more information about the classes than we would assume based on its differential expression or its _t_-score**
+As can be seen from the plots, the whitened data shows a stronger differentiation between the classes in univariate space: the overlapping area in the marginal distribution is relatively low when compared to that of the raw data. **Taking into account the correlation it has, Gene a thus has more information about the classes than we would assume based on its differential expression or its _t_-score**.

 ## cat score